PAYONE-GmbH/plentymarkets-7/README.md

-#  BS Payone plugin for plentymarkets 7
+#  PAYONE plugin for plentymarkets 7

 ## Plugin description and requirements